 b) You must also write a brief paragraph that explains what you and the organization have agreed will be your responsibilities/duties during the internship period.
 This need not be long and details, but it should be three or ... or at least an idea ... it should be attached to the Internship Learning Plan (above).

-c) Student and Agency Conduct (.pdf) ... (student and faculty member)
+c) Student and Agency Conduct (Internship Orientation Confirmation) ... (student and faculty member)

 You need to review this document carefully and if you can abide it, then sign.
 The class instructor, is the contact person, so put his/her name in the space.
 You and the instructor must review this document together (in person).

-The basic info needed here is the official address, email, website, phone of the department and the name of whomever is the administrator or perhaps the head of the department (not your immediate internship supervisor).
+The basic info needed on the form is the official address, email, website, phone of the department and the name of whomever is the administrator or perhaps the head of the department (not your immediate internship supervisor).
 This is an insurance/risk document that they will sign off on as will the CSUN contracts office.

 Also all of these forms will not save on the CSUN website.
 So you must either fill them out and print them immediately or you can download them to somewhere else, then fill them out.
 That way the info is saved.
 Alternatively you can also print them and fill the out by hand.